Mormon views on evolution: 1909 statement "The Origin of Man"

 Historically, Latter-day Saints were isolated in the western plains when The Origin of Species was published by Charles Darwin in 1859.
 Consequently, there was little discussion about evolution among Mormon communities.
 The Latter-day Saints were trying to survive and build settlements in Utah and evolution was not a prominent concern for them.
-George Q. Cannon of the Quorum of the Twelve responded to Darwin in 1861, stated that revelation is superior to science, but considered the possibility of evolution among animals and plants.
-This was and is not considered doctrine.
-The building of the transcontinental railroad in 1869 allowed for the Saints to gain access to outside ideas and influences.
+George Q. Cannon of the Quorum of the Twelve discussed his beliefs on Darwin in 1861, stating that revelation is superior to science, but considered the possibility of evolution among animals and plants.
+The building of the transcontinental railroad in 1869 allowed for the Saints to gain greater access to outside ideas and influences.
 Because of this new knowledge, Mormon schools sought to combat scientific theories such as evolution with faith.
 Publications helped reaffirm church doctrine; however, views on evolution were mixed.
 Some believed a belief in evolution was equivalent to atheism, whereas some sought to find common ground between evolution and faith.
 Due to the many differing opinions that emerged, in the early 1900s the LDS Church began to officially respond to the theories that had already been discussed for nearly fifty years.

-The first official statement from the First Presidency on the issue of evolution was in 1909, the centennial of Darwin's birth and the 50th anniversary of the publication of On the Origin of Species.
+The first official statement from the First Presidency on the issue of evolution was in November 1909, the centennial of Darwin's birth, and the 50th anniversary of the publication of On the Origin of Species.
 Church president Joseph F. Smith appointed a committee headed by Orson F. Whitney, a member of Quorum of the Twelve, to prepare an official statement, "basing its belief on divine revelation, ancient and modern, proclaim[ing] man to be the direct and lineal offspring of Deity."
 This teaching regarding the origin of man differs from traditional Christianity's doctrine of creation, referred to by some as "creationism", which consists of belief in a fiat creation.
-In addition, the statement declares human evolution as one of the "theories of men", but falls short of explicitly declaring it untrue or evil.
-It states that, "man began life as a human being, in the likeness of our heavenly father".
-Moreover, it states that although man begins life as a germ or embryo, it does not mean that, "[Adam] began life as anything less than a man, or less than the human germ or embryo that becomes a man" Supported by signatures from the First Presidency, the statement was published in November 1909.
+One author said the statement's wording wasn't "outright denying evolutionary claims", but "presented a clear anti-evolutionary slant", and a BYU columnist described the 1909 statement as "anti-evolution" and anti-science.

-The statement did not define the origins of animals other than humans, nor did it venture into any more specifics regarding the origin of man.
+In reference to potential humans before Adam the First Presidency stated, "It is held by some that Adam was not the first man upon this earth and that the original human being was a development from lower orders of the animal creation.
+These, however, are the theories of men.
+The word of the Lord declared that Adam was 'the first man of all men' ... and we are therefore in duty bound to regard him as the primal parent of our race. ...[A]ll men were created in the beginning after the image of God ...
+Man began life as a human being, in the likeness of our Heavenly Father."
+Moreover, it stated that although man begins life as a germ or embryo, it did not mean that, "[Adam] began life as anything less than a man, or less than the human germ or embryo that becomes a man".